otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 authenticated.

 Furthermore, in order to safeguard the integrity of the submitted values to the Prekey Server, a MAC of those values is used.
-The Prekey Server should check when receiving these values for this integrity.
+The Prekey Server should check, when receiving these values, for their integrity.

 Note that the Prekey Server is untrusted and, therefore, can cause the communication between to parties to fail.
 This can happen in several ways:

 - The Prekey Server refuses to hand out Prekey Ensembles.
 - The Prekey Server hands out incomplete Prekey Ensembles.
+- The Prekey Server hands out expired values on the Prekey Ensembles.
+- The Prekey Server can refuse to delete the prekey messages from it storage.
+- The Prekey Server can say that "there are no prekey ensembles available" even if they are.
-- The Prekey Server says a wrong number for how many values of the Prekey Ensemble there are.
+- The Prekey Server says a wrong number for how many values of the Prekey Ensemble there are on storage.

 Furthermore, there can be a reduction in forward secrecy if one party maliciously drains another party's prekey messages.